catai9/meme-generator/README.md

-# Meme Generator trollface:
+# Meme Generator
+:trollface:

-## Allows you to add text to the top and bottom of a randomly generated meme image.
+## Allows users to add text to the top and bottom of a randomly generated meme image.
+Users can also select the colour of the text.
 The images are generated from a [Meme API](https://api.imgflip.com/get_memes).

 ### Languages Used: